Casildagsf/AI-Shopping-Assistant/README.md

-# Amazon AI Shopping Assistant
+# 🛒 Amazon AI Shopping Assistant

+An AI-powered shopping assistant that recommends Amazon devices using Machine Learning and Large Language Models.

+Built with **FastAPI**, **Transformers**, and **FLAN-T5**, the assistant combines structured analytics with Generative AI to help users choose the best product based on thousands of customer reviews.

+> Developed as the deployment phase of the Ironhack AI Engineering Bootcamp.

 ## Project Overview